VCU School of Nursing: Living Quarters

 Prior to 1928 when old Cabaniss Hall dormitory was opened, living quarters left much to be desired.
 The students attending the Virginia Hospital Training School lived on the upper floor of Virginia Hospital, and they called it the "nurses' flats."

-St. Philip Hospital
+St. Philip School of Nursing

 St. Philip Hospital opened in 1920.
 During the first quarter of the 20th century when southern law and social practice demanded separate facilities for the races, the Medical College of Virginia established a separate school of nursing for African-American women to provide trained personnel for the St. Philip Hospital.
-The school, although administered by the MCV School of Nursing, was operated as a separate entity.
+The St. Philip School of Nursing, although administered by the MCV School of Nursing, was operated as a separate entity.
 From its inception, it was on parity with the established white nursing school.